 "If a disease is wiped out in the United States, then I don’t need to get a vaccine for that disease anymore."

-- Example: The influenza vaccine, or flu shot, changes every year because the flu evolves very rapidly.
-That means you need to vaccinate yourself from the flu every year, so that you, your family, friends, and community members don’t get sick.
+- For example: The influenza vaccine, or flu shot, changes every year because the flu evolves very rapidly.
+That means you need to vaccinate yourself from the flu every year, so that you, your family, friends, and community members do not get sick.

-** For children from birth to 18 years old, the Centers for Disease Control and Prevention (CDC) has an immunization schedule: Click Here
+** For children from birth to 18 years old, the Centers for Disease Control and Prevention (CDC) have an immunization schedule: Click Here

-** For adults ages 19 and older, the Centers for Disease Control and Prevention (CDC) has an immunization schedule:
+** For adults ages 19 and older, the Centers for Disease Control and Prevention (CDC) have an immunization schedule:

 ** Disclaimer: The following information is immunization recommendations.
 Please consult a medical care provider, or your primary care physician, for further details about types of vaccines and recommended dose schedules.